Liechtensteiner nationality law: European integration

-Liechtenstein joined the European Free Trade Association in 1991, following 31 years of informal membership through its customs union with Switzerland.
+Traditionally allied to the Habsburg monarchy, Liechtenstein was part of a customs union with Austria from 1852 to 1919.
+Following the First World War, Liechtenstein ended this arrangement with Austria and entered into a separate customs union with Switzerland in 1923.
+Although Switzerland joined the European Free Trade Association in 1960, Liechtenstein did not become a member state until 1991.
+The principality participated informally in the EFTA through its customs union with Switzerland.

 The formation of the European Union in 1992 and consequent creation of EU citizenship allowed nationals of all EU countries to live and work in any other member state.
-The scope of these free movement rights was expanded with the establishment of the European Economic Area (EEA) in 1994 to include nationals of all EEA member states, which included the entire EFTA except for Liechtenstein and Switzerland.
+The scope of these free movement rights was expanded with the establishment of the European Economic Area (EEA) in 1994 to include nationals of all EEA member states, which included the entire EFTA except Liechtenstein and Switzerland.
 Following the 1992 Swiss referendum rejecting EEA membership, Liechtenstein renegotiated its customs union with Switzerland to allow for sole participation in the EEA, which it acceded to in 1995.
 Switzerland concluded a separate free movement agreement with the EU that came into force in 2002.
+Given Liechtenstein's small geographic and population size, the principality continues to restrict immigration with agreement by the EEA; citizens from other EU/EFTA countries cannot freely settle in Liechtenstein.

 Acquisition and loss of nationality

 Entitlement by descent or adoption

 Any person born to at least one parent who is a Liechtensteiner citizen automatically receives Liechtensteiner citizenship at birth.
 Individuals born to unmarried mothers who are Liechtensteiner citizens also receive citizenship automatically at birth, while those born to unmarried fathers have a right to claim citizenship retroactive to their date of birth.
 Abandoned children found in the country are presumed to have been born as Liechtensteiner citizens, and adopted children acquire citizenship at the time of adoption.